mwdocter/TeachBook/book/EI_manuals/4C_RCCR_STUDENT_v2.md

 <!-- #endregion -->

 <!-- #region -->
-# Experiment 4C: Investigate an RCCR circuit with PicoPi and compare to an RLC circuit in LTSpice
+# Experiment 4C: RCCR filter
+(Investigate an RCCR circuit with PicoPi and compare to an RLC circuit in LTSpice)

 > <font color='blue'>Learning goal:</font> Understand the properties of an RCCR and RLC circuit.